trentlarson/endorser-ch/sql/README.md

     -- the intent of the provider(s) of this claim. lastClaimId TEXT, -- the previous JWT ID for this entity, which the user is conceptually overwriting (see also handleId)

-    nonceHashHex CHARACTER(64), -- hash of canonicalized claim (in hex) where every DID is replaced by DID + hashNonce, to allow selective disclosure but to avoid correlation
+    nonceHashB64 CHARACTER(44), -- hash of canonicalized claim where every DID is replaced by DID + hashNonce, to allow selective disclosure but to avoid correlation
 );
 CREATE INDEX jwt_entityId ON jwt(handleId);
 CREATE INDEX jwt_claimHash on jwt (claimCanonHashBase64);